exercism/research_experiment_1/exercises/go-1-a/README.md

 ## Instructions

-Your task is to define a function with the signature `Describe`, which takes a number and returns the possible descriptions of that number as a string.
+Your task is to define a function named `Describe`, which takes an integer and returns the possible descriptions of that number as a string.
 Besides the obvious literal representation of a number (`1` being written as `"1"`), the following units are also supported:

 - `144` is a `"gross"`
 - `20` is a `"score"`